petertjmills/nix-cloud/README.md

 ## TODOs

-- [] Create tf files for all hosts
+- [ ] Create tf files for all hosts
-- [] Create custom image with sudo passwd
+- [ ] Create custom image with sudo passwd
-- [] Secrets
+- [ ] Secrets
-- [] tf environment variables
+- [ ] tf environment variables
-- [] Configure Swap on all servers with disko.
+- [ ] Configure Swap on all servers with disko.
 Couldn't get this working for some reason
+- [ ] Prevent init from running if the server is already initialized as it may cause data loss

 # Commands
 ```bash